-Italy is just so utterly amazing and its coastal regions are especially alluring.
+Italy is just so utterly amazing and the Italian coast is especially alluring.
 But how to choose a location?
-To help, we’ve cherry-picked some of the most gorgeous seaside towns in Italy to get you going.
+To help, we’ve cherry-picked some of the most gorgeous coastal towns in Italy to get you going.

 Pretty Ponza is a firm favourite of many travellers, offering some of the most astonishingly gorgeous scenes in all of Italy.
 This little-known haven is a small island that seems to have retained all that Italian authenticity you’d be hoping for, with traditional fishing boats, quiet shorelines, and stunning food.
-If you’re looking for time alone with a good book and a great atmosphere, then Ponza is the one to beat.
+If you’re looking for time alone with a good book and a great atmosphere, then Ponza is the Italy beach town for you.

 Puglia sits overlooking the gloriously bright waters of both the Adriatic and Ionian seas.
 It’s a true Italian treat, rife with olive groves and of course gorgeous coastline that you’ll find hard to leave.
 There’s also plenty of attractions including scuba diving and a zoo safari, meaning it’s not only beautiful but great for families too.

-The largest of the five islands that make up the Cinque Terre, Riomaggiore is a real sight for sore eyes.
+The largest of the five Italian coastal villages that make up the Cinque Terre, Riomaggiore is a real sight for sore eyes.
 With the classic pastel houses that are notorious in that area, to the rocky shoreline and stunning harbours, it’s one of the most popular of the five and a must visit if you’re in the area.